TwilioDevEd/warm-transfer-csharp/README.md

 ## Local development

-1. First clone this repository and `cd` into it
+1. First clone this repository and `cd` into it.

    ```
    git clone git@github.com:TwilioDevEd/warm-transfer-csharp.git
    cd warm-transfer-csharp
    ```

-1. Create the sample configuration file and edit it to match your configuration
+1. Create the sample configuration file and edit it to match your configuration.

   ```
   rename Local.config.example Local.config